macj314/to-do-list-csharp/README.md

 ## Setup/Installation Requirements

 This program requires .NET to be installed.
 It uses the MSTest tool to test possible string inputs.

 * Clone this repository
-* Change any tests in Leetspeal.Tests/ModelTests/Leetspeak.cs
+* Change any tests in ToDoList.Tests/ModelTests/ItemTests.cs
 * Navigate to the repo in command console.
-Then navigate to Leetspeak.Tests directory.
+Then navigate to ToDoList.Tests directory.
 * Run dotnet test

 ## Specs